Your cart is currently empty!

 Muzzles encourage people to keep their distance!
 If you are interested in keeping people at a distance check out our article on other things that can help keep people and or dogs at a distance.

 If you have experienced an aggressive conflict you may be feeling anxious yourself.
 Dogs can pick up on that and become more anxious in response.
 Knowing that your dog can’t bite might help you feel calmer.

-- Train your dog to enjoy wearing a muzzle (see Tip 4 below for how).
+- Train your dog to enjoy wearing a muzzle (see video below)

 - Start for short periods and gradually work up to longer periods.

 - Put the muzzle on even when he or she doesn’t need it from time to time so they don’t associate with the trigger of their aggression.